Paul Westhead: La Salle University

-Westhead coached the La Salle University men's basketball team starting in 1970 while also teaching as a professor in the English Department.
+Westhead coached the La Salle University men's basketball team starting in 1970 while also teaching as a professor in the English department.
 Westhead led the Explorers to one NIT and two NCAA tournament appearances in nine seasons (1970–1979).
 He finished with a record of 142–105.

 1980s

 Los Angeles Lakers

-Westhead started his NBA head coaching career by succeeding Jack McKinney as coach of the Los Angeles Lakers after serving briefly as his assistant (Westhead initially became interim head coach after McKinney was hospitalized due to a serious bicycle accident).
+Westhead started his NBA head coaching career by succeeding McKinney as coach of the Los Angeles Lakers after serving briefly as his assistant (Westhead initially became interim head coach after McKinney was hospitalized due to a serious bicycle accident).
 With rookie guard Magic Johnson and longtime star Kareem Abdul-Jabbar, the Lakers won the 1980 NBA Finals in Westhead's first year as coach, defeating Philadelphia in six games for the first title in their Showtime era.
 However, the team lost in the playoffs the next year to the Moses Malone-led Houston Rockets.
-Tensions grew between Westhead and Magic Johnson, as Johnson wanted Westhead to implement a fast break offense involving all five players that he felt better suited his style of play, while Westhead was insistent to continue running an isolation style offense centered on Kareem Abdul-Jabbar.
+Tensions grew between Westhead and Magic Johnson, as Johnson wanted Westhead to implement a fast-break offense involving all five players that better suited his style of play, while Westhead was insistent to continue running an isolation style offense centered on Kareem Abdul-Jabbar.
 Westhead was fired early in his third season with the Lakers, and replaced with Pat Riley (whom Westhead had hired as an assistant).
 It is commonly believed that Magic Johnson orchestrated Westhead's ouster.
-A 1987 book called Winnin' Times (about the Los Angeles Lakers' franchise history) indicated that the Lakers' owner, Jerry Buss, wanted to fire Westhead several days prior to the actual occurrence, which is not mutually exclusive of the notion that Johnson had orchestrated it.
+A 1987 book called Winnin' Times (about the Lakers' franchise history) indicated that Lakers owner Jerry Buss wanted to fire Westhead several days prior to the actual occurrence, which is not mutually exclusive of the notion that Johnson had orchestrated it.
 In 1982, Buss said, "The irony, which makes what Magic did unfortunate, is that I had already decided to fire him.
 But I don't think anyone will ever totally believe that."
 Westhead finished his Lakers stint with a 111–50 record.

 Chicago Bulls

 Westhead was the head coach of the Chicago Bulls for the 1982–83 season, but lasted only one season as the Bulls went 28–54.
-Prior to that season, the Bulls traded away all-star center Artis Gilmore to the San Antonio Spurs, and the franchise was still two years away from the debut of Michael Jordan.
+Prior to that season, the Bulls traded all-star center Artis Gilmore to the San Antonio Spurs, and the franchise was still two years away from the debut of Michael Jordan.